 To encourage and support these events, the Office of Economic and Workforce Development will lead efforts to implement several process improvements identified by an interdepartmental Special Events Steering Committee to streamline the permitting processes for special events to make it easier for event organizers and City staff to host events in public spaces and streets.

-This initiative will include technical assistance and guidance to help event organizers manage event costs and navigate City requirements and explore ways to reduce the financial burden of producing neighborhood events by community-based organizations.
+This initiative will develop guidance to help event organizers manage event costs, navigate City requirements and explore ways to reduce the financial burden of producing neighborhood events by community-based organizations.

 Outdoor alcohol consumption in Entertainment Zones

-Pending state legislation - SB 76 (Wiener) - would allow local governments to designate “Entertainment Zones,” where local restaurants and bars could sell alcoholic beverages for outdoor consumption in street closures, such as during festivals and street fairs, which is currently prohibited under state law.
+Pending state legislation - SB 76 (Wiener) - would allow local governments to designate “Entertainment Zones,” where local restaurants and bars could sell to-go alcoholic beverages for consumption in shared outdoor areas, such as during festivals and street fairs, which is currently prohibited under state law.
 Currently, outdoor alcohol sales at fairs and festivals must be provided by outside vendors.
 The City is advocating for this legislation to pass and will work to support the establishment of Entertainment Zones as permitted to support local businesses and drive foot traffic to commercial corridors.Back to top

 Leverage the Moscone Visitor Center